pi-star-2025/pi_star/gold_noise.md

 Everything we see after falling from the plant vision (from the ozone) ultimately is the color green in the future.

-So if you look around and see the color green that is actaully your body. *Inside* your body and your skin and breath.
+So if you look around and see the color green, the green is actually your body. *Inside* your body and your skin and breath.

 If you see red and blue, it actually is your body above the clouds, and feels like the air around you (hot/cold)